 ‘I Say unto Waris Shah’ (1949) by Amrita Pritam (1919–2005) is the translated version of her Punjabi poem, ‘AjjAkhan Waris Shah Nun’.
-It is a literary specimen which belongs to the partition literature.
+It is a literary specimen that belongs to the partition literature.
 The poem reminds us of the plight of people at the time of partition.
 Amrita Pritam evokes the spirit of Waris Shah (1722–1798), a well-known Punjabi poet, famous for his love tragedy ‘Heer Ranjha’, to help mankind at that critical moment.
 She wanted to spread the word of love like Waris Shah did with the love story of Heer and Ranjha.

 Explore I Say unto Waris Shah

 Summary of I Say unto Waris Shah

 The poetess is in a state of extreme sadness.
 She implores Waris Shah, her muse, to see what is happening in her beloved birthplace.
 Corpses are lying in the fields.
 Everything she sees has turned into red.
 The land of Heer–Ranjha is playing holi with human blood.
 The partition of India is the root cause of all those evils.
 Humanity is at stake.
 The message of love and purity of compassion is lost from Punjab.
 The poetess hopes that the people of Punjab will listen to her lamentation and stop this nonsensical bloodshed.

 Structure of I Say unto Waris Shah